drunomics/nuxtjs-drupal-ce/README.md

 - `axios`: Options to pass-through to the `drupal-ce` [axios](https://github.com/nuxt-community/axios-module) instance.

-- `customErrorPages`: If enabled, Drupal error pages will trigger nuxt error pages.
+- `customErrorPages`: By default, error pages provided by Drupal (e.g. 403, 404 page) are shown, while keeping the right status code.
+By enabling customErrorPages, the regular Nuxt error pages are shown instead, such that the pages can be customized with Nuxt.
 Defaults to `false`.

 ## Development